-80+ Best Answers To "Describe Yourself In One Word"
+80+ Best Answers to "Describe Yourself"

+How would you describe yourself?
 When we walk into an interview, we’re trying to project the best possible version of ourselves.
 We want to appear confident, qualified, and ready to take on the job position.
 It’s difficult to keep up appearances in an interview, no matter how good you are in the interview itself.
 This is especially so when the hiring manager starts throwing curveball questions.
 One such question is “describe yourself in one word.”

-Why Do Interviewers Ask “Describe Yourself In One Word?”
+Why Do Interviewers Ask “Describe Yourself?”

-This question is usually used as a setup question to probe deeper, since many potential hires will use a grand word to describe themselves, but will then struggle to give an example of how that word is exemplified in professional day-to-day behavior.
+This question is usually used as a setup question to probe deeper.
+Since many potential hires will use a grand word to describe themselves.
+But will then struggle to give an example of how that word is exemplified in professional day-to-day behavior.
 “Describe yourself in one word” also gives the hiring manager insight into how realistic the potential hire is being in their own self-reflective view.
 We’ll dip more into this in the next few sections.

 When it comes down to it, they are looking for specific answers in your initial short answer and a subsequent longer answer.
 And they are looking for honesty, humbleness, and accuracy as well.

-Strategies to Answer “Describe Yourself In One Word” Effectively
+How to Answer “Describe Yourself” Effectively

 Take the time to brainstorm some possibilities for good words to choose from.
 And make sure that you are prepared to follow up your answer with an explanation.
 Your hiring manager may or may not do this, but most of the time will do so.